 NOTE: Taken from the Adult and Youth Satisfaction Surveys using national standard MHSIP questions.
-For FY18 these became an annual surveys.
+For FY18, these became annual surveys due to CCBHC reporting requirements.

 SIGNIFICANCE: Both adult clients and the families of youth in community psych. services report high rates of satisfaction with the services they receive in the community.
 These rates compare favorably to other satisfaction rates collected by state MH agencies around the country.